irods/irods/docs/manual/architecture.md

 </table>

-Microservice plugins and API plugins are also not wrapped with dynamic policy enforcement points.
+Microservice plugins and API plugins are not wrapped with dynamic policy enforcement points.

-#### Available Values within Dynamic PEPs
+### Available Values within Dynamic PEPs

 The following Key-Value Pairs are made available within the running context of each dynamic policy enforcement point (PEP) based both on the plugin type as well as the first class object of interest.
 They are available via the rule engine in the form of `$KVPairs.VARIABLE_NAME` and are originally defined in `iRODS/lib/core/include/rodsKeyWdDef.h`.